folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 4. In the **Delete fixed due date schedule** dialog, click **Delete**.
 The fixed due date schedule is deleted and a confirmation message appears.

-## Settings > Circulation > Loan history
+## Settings > Circulation > Loan anonymization

-Loan history allows you to anonymize closed loans.
 When closed loans are anonymized, all related patron information is removed from the loan, but the action will still appear in the Circulation log.

 ### Closed loans

 #### Anonymize closed loans